Pralii/Karaneko-Demo-Lore/README.md

 - **Mau** and **Power**, part of the dev team and staff for answering some of our questions with well-placed comments about our ramblings
 This is a very young project for now.
 More thanks incoming.
 - Yurim for being the cutest cat of the game

+# Contact
+For any concerns, you may find me (us) easily on Discord, this page is owned by user `pralii`.